HealthProf/Hamstring-Sprint-Performance-Models/README.md

 **Purpose**: Decision tree analysis with effect size calculations

 **What it does in plain language**:
 This script creates a flowchart of "if-then" rules to predict sprint times based on hamstring imbalances.
 It's easier to follow than regression equations and reveals which imbalances matter most.
-For example: "If force difference is greater than 3.1 N, then look at impulse difference; if that's below -453 Ns, expect slower sprint times."
+For example: "If force difference is less than 3.1 N, then look at torque difference; if that's below 24Nm, expect faster sprint times."

 **Key features**:
 - Imports and processes the same data as the mixed-effects script